-- We allocate a key person before the child starts. - The key person is responsible for: - Providing an induction for the family and for settling the child into our setting. - Offering unconditional regard for the child and being non-judgemental. - Working with the parents to plan and deliver a personalised plan for the child's well-being, care and learning. - Acting as the key contact for the parents. - Developmental records and for sharing information on a regular basis with the child's parents to keep those records up-to-date, reflecting the full picture of the child in our setting and at home. - Having links with other carers involved with the child and co-ordinating the sharing of appropriate information about the child's development with those carers. - Encouraging positive relationships between children in her/his key group, spending time with them as a group each day.
+- We believe that the child needs to be in the decision making when choosing a key person, we allow a bond to be formed before allocating a key person. - The key person is responsible for: - Providing an induction for the family and for settling the child into our setting. - Completing relevant forms with parents, including consent forms. - Explaining our policies and procedures to parents with particular focus on policies such as safeguarding and our responsibilities under the Prevent Duty. - Offering unconditional regard for the child and being non-judgemental. - Working with the parents to plan and deliver a personalised plan for the child's well-being, care and learning. - Developmental records and for sharing information on a regular basis with the child's parents to keep those records up-to-date, reflecting the full picture of the child in our setting and at home. - Having links with other carers involved with the child and co-ordinating the sharing of appropriate information about the child's development with those carers.

-We promote the role of the key person as the child's primary carer in our setting, and as the basis for establishing relationships with other adults and children.
+- Carrying out parents' evenings twice a year and completing progress reports once a term (transition document for school) - We promote the role of the key person as the child's primary carer in our setting, and as the basis for establishing relationships with other adults and children.